Skip to main content

 • CYP19A1 (Aromatase) ∞ This enzyme is responsible for converting testosterone into estradiol, a form of estrogen.
 The balance between androgens and estrogens is vital for cardiovascular health in both men and women.
 Genetic variants in CYP19A1 can shift this balance, affecting everything from lipid metabolism to vascular inflammation.

 Together, these genetic factors create a complex, integrated system.
-Your over a lifetime is a reflection of the continuous interaction between your circulating hormone levels and this inherited, personalized genetic framework.
+Your cardiovascular health over a lifetime is a reflection of the continuous interaction between your circulating hormone levels and this inherited, personalized genetic framework.
 Understanding this system is the first step toward reclaiming vitality through a protocol tailored to your unique biology.

 Intermediate